Lipodissolve refers to a nonsurgical method of body contouring as an alternative to liposculpture where SMALL deposits of fat are involved.

 Please note that the results of every procedure will vary from patient to patient.
 Norwood Day Surgery can neither predict nor guarantee success, please book a consultation to find out if this procedure is right for you.

-Both women and men who have small pockets or areas of stubborn fat or need to smooth out irregularities, are suitable for Lipodissolve.
-It is a method of fine tuning your body shape and repeated treatments are possible and necessary in some cases to achieve the best results.
-Areas such as upper abdomen, back, lower legs or areas that have been treated before will be more fibrous and may need more treatments to dissolve the fat.
+Both women and men who have small pockets or areas of stubborn fat or need to smooth out irregularities are suitable for Lipodissolve.
+It is a method of fine-tuning your body shape and repeated treatments are possible and necessary in some cases to achieve the best results.
+Areas such as the upper abdomen, back, lower legs or areas that have been treated before will be more fibrous and may need more treatments to dissolve the fat.

 In our procedure room at Norwood Day Surgery, the area to be treated is photographed, marked out and cleaned.
 Multiple injections with a very fine needle are placed in the fat deposits which creates a sensation similar to mosquito bites with very little discomfort.
 A bandage or garment may or may not be necessary after the procedure.